ArturKalach/react-native-a11y/README.md

 }
 ```

-## Roadmap

-- Add more examples, update Readme
-- Add tests
-- Check React Navigation for A11y and make examples

 ## ReactNative old versions supporting

 The library provides default support for RN versions starting from v0.66.1 and up to v0.72.\*.